-Often, the oils from your hands can react with the not so smooth surface of chalk paint or matte latex.
+Often, the oils from your hands can react with the not-so-smooth surface of chalk paint or matte latex.
 Over time, those fingerprints and smudges will make your piece look dingy – and not in a rustic farmhouse way.

 Those dreaded water rings from drinking glasses can easily ruin a furniture piece but with the right amount of clear coat, you can leave glasses on your coffee table overnight with no damage to the surface!

 Many faux finishes use glaze and special techniques to highlight different features of the furniture.
-Sometimes those glazes are not waterproof so you you can easily seal in those details for good with a top coat!
+Sometimes those glazes are not waterproof so you can easily seal in those details for good with a top coat!

 Also, a clear coat will save you time on touching up furniture pieces later.
 It will also allow you to scrub furniture without ruining the paint finish.